chroma-x/php-string-builder/README.md

 ### Exception handling

-All methods throw an `\InvalidArgumentException` if misconfigured except `indexOf` and `lastIndexOf` wich returns `null` if the given subtring is not contained by the string to build.
+All methods throw an `\InvalidArgumentException` if misconfigured except `indexOf` and `lastIndexOf` wich return `null` if the given subtring is not contained by the string to build.

 ```{php}
 use Markenwerk\StringBuilder\StringBuilder;